 - Share credit and accountability

-3. Critical Thinking Skills: Making Smart Decisions Under Pressure
+Making Smart Decisions Under Pressure

 Critical thinking helps you assess situations objectively, filter out distractions, and make decisions based on evidence rather than assumptions.
-It is especially valuable when the right path is not obvious.

 - Clarify the real problem before proposing solutions

-- Weigh tradeoffs and risks with available data
+- Weigh trade-offs and risks with available data

 - Challenge assumptions to avoid blind spots

-4. Adaptability Skills: Adjusting Quickly to Change
+Adjusting Quickly to Change

 - Reprioritize quickly when goals or inputs change